-Fiftyfive5 will generally collect your personal information directly from you in the course of you participating in our research and/or surveys.
-However, we may also from time to time collect personal information about you from third parties, such as when a client’s organisation, social market research recruiter or panellist provides personal information.
-In each case, the third party we understand will have obtained your consent to disclose this information for social or market research purposes.
+Fiftyfive5 will generally collect your personal information using third-party service providers.
+You will always be informed about the circumstances of this collection.
+We may also from time to time collect personal information about you from third parties, such as when a client’s organisation, social market research recruiter or panellist provides personal information.
+In each case the third party we understand will have obtained your consent to disclose this information for social or market research purposes.

 What are the purposes for which Fiftyfive5 uses, handles and discloses your personal information?

-In compliance with Privacy Amendment (Notifiable Data Breaches) Act 2017, Fiftyfive5 agree that if they become aware of reasonable grounds to believe an eligible data breach has occurred they will promptly notify the Office of the Australian Information Commissioner (Commissioner), the Association of Market and Social Research Organisations (AMSRO) and the affected individuals at likely risk of serious harm.
+In compliance with Privacy Amendment (Notifiable Data Breaches) Act 2017, Fiftyfive5 agree that if they become aware of reasonable grounds to believe an eligible data breach has occurred, they will promptly notify the Office of the Australian Information Commissioner (Commissioner), the Australian Data and Insights Association (ADIA) and the affected individuals at likely risk of serious harm.

 Who will Fiftyfive5 disclose your personal information to?

 Fiftyfive5 will not disclose any personally identifiable research information we collect from you unless we have your express prior consent and will only report the information you provide in an aggregate form that will not personally identify you unless we have your express prior consent.
 We will not disclose any personal information or personally identifiable research information to a third party for a purpose other than conducting our research unless we have your express prior consent or are required to do so by an Australian law or court/tribunal order.